MISSIONS

 The Church of the Nazarene understands that there is no greater mission than reaching those who do not yet know Jesus Christ as Savior and Lord and then helping them become Christ-like disciples.

-Many times we must show the love of Christ through actions and deed before an individual will be receptive to the Gospel.
-At Kingfisher Nazarene, we believe in taking an active part in the mission field, both in our local community and across the globe.
+Often, we must demonstrate the love of Christ through our actions and deeds before an individual will be receptive to the Gospel.
+At Kingfisher Nazarene, we believe in taking an active role in the mission field, both in our local community and around the world.

-Our church is continually looking for ways to be active in our local community and share the love of Christ.
-Kingfisher Church of the Nazarene houses a local food pantry to help those in need, we serve appreciation meals to local schools staff, host an annual trunk-or-treat for families within the community, participate with other churches on our district to support R.O.C.
-(Reaching Our City, a compassionate ministry center in OKC), and much more throughout the calendar year.
+Our church is continually seeking ways to be actively engaged in our local community and share the love of Christ.
+Kingfisher Church of the Nazarene houses a local food pantry to help those in need.
+We serve appreciation meals to local schools' staff, host an annual trunk-or-treat for families within the community, and participate with other churches in our district to support R.O.C.
+(Reaching Our City, a compassionate ministry center in OKC), among other activities throughout the calendar year.
 We believe that being the Body of Christ calls for movement within our community, and that our love for others can truly impact them to know the love of Christ.

 THE GLOBAL MISSION FIELD